dodgemai/csc213-final-project/README.md

 * gather_testdata.sh
   * script to gather data -- data is put into test_data folder
     * .ip* is for in-process implementation data, and non-ip are for server implementation
+  * can comment / uncomment lines as necessary depending on the data you are trying to collect
 * hashmap.c, hashmap.h
   * your basic hashmap -- fixed-size, thread-safe, chaining.
 For use with efficiently storing/retrieving data from cache.
 * hashmap_test.c